adamfk/bouncy-button-data/.github/ISSUE_TEMPLATE/switch-report.md

 ---
-name: Test Session Report
+name: Switch Report
 about: Share your button bounce test session with the world!
-title: Test Session Report
+title: Switch Report
 labels: ''
 assignees: ''